-Authenticating with the server
+Authenticate with the server

 If you share an IP address with other users, quotas can be triggered even for regular usage patterns.
 This can happen when, for example, many users sync new clients from the same IP address within a short time period.
 Authenticated access uses a separate quota for each user, regardless of IP address.
 To read about activating authenticated access, see Using authentication.

-Starting a Repo branch
+Start a Repo branch